Nonlocal stress-energy tensor in time-dependent gravitational backgrounds: Multipole expansion of the RSET

-where the function $q$ and its derivative $\dot{q}$ are evaluated at $t-r$.
-Direct comparison with Eq.~\eqref{RSET_4D} shows that leading-order terms $\sim1/r^2$ match if

 while subleading terms should be fixed by adding subleading contributions to our ansatz.
 We have added the superscript ${\mathrm{(cl)}}$ to the curvature scalar $R$ in Eq.~\eqref{metric_solution} to emphasize that it must be computed using the classical background metric.
-Observe that different choices of the parameter $\mu$ in Eq.~\eqref{ansatz} introduce vacuum-solution terms in the ansatz; therefore, it can be determined by imposing appropriate initial conditions.

-The complete metric in the asymptotic region $r\to\infty$ outside a spherically-symmetric body of mass $M$ contains a classical part, which corresponds to the Schwarzschild metric expressed in isotropic coordinates (in order to satisfy the de Donder gauge condition), and the quantum correction.
+The complete metric in the asymptotic region $r\to\infty$ outside a spherically-symmetric body of mass $M$ contains a classical part and the quantum correction.
 We obtain, in spherical coordinates,

 where the function $q$ is given in Eq.~\eqref{metric_solution}.
 We emphasize that the quantum leading-order term in Eq.~\eqref{complete_metric} is present only for time-dependent backgrounds, and that it is not a vacuum solution of the Einstein equations but is instead sourced by the RSET.